-9 Types of Corporate Videos Business Need in 2025
+9 Types of Corporate Videos Businesses Need in 2026

-Looking to improve your brand’s marketing in 2025?
-Start with the right kind of video.
+Looking to elevate your brand’s marketing and internal communications in 2026?
+It starts with the right kind of video.

-In this post, we break down 9 essential types of corporate videos businesses are using in 2025, complete with real-world applications and when to use each.
-Whether you’re a Toronto-based company or a national brand, understanding these formats can help you craft better marketing campaigns, sales tools, and internal communication assets.
+In this post, we break down the 9 essential types of corporate videos businesses are leveraging in 2026.
+We’ve included real-world applications and the exact scenarios for when to use each.
+Whether you’re a Toronto-based enterprise or a growing national brand, understanding these formats will help you craft a more powerful marketing strategy, close more sales, and build better internal communication assets.

 💡 Looking for hands-on support?
-Explore our corporate video production services to see how we help businesses across Toronto and Canada create impactful content.
+Explore Lapse Productions‘ corporate video production services to see how we help businesses across Toronto and Canada create impactful, high-converting content.

 Let’s dive in.